thegetty/quire-docs/content/documentation/fundamentals.md

 ## Microsoft Word to Markdown Conversion

 Commonly, project content will start from Microsoft Word documents rather than being written originally in Markdown.
-In these cases, a simple file conversion using {{< q-glossary "Pandoc" >}} can be done.
+In these cases, a simple file conversion using {{< q-def "Pandoc" >}} can be done.

 There are some easy things you can do in the Word document prior to conversion to ensure the best possible results: